Chart Color Schemes

 White Rock's population is slightly younger than the national pattern

-White Rock's median age is 37 years, which is significantly lower than the Rest of Qld average of 41 and essentially aligned with Australia's median age of 38.
-Compared to the Rest of Qld average, White Rock has an over-representation of the 25-34 cohort at 14.4% locally, while the 55-64 year-olds are under-represented at 10.0%.
-Following the Census in 2021, the 25 to 34 age group increased from 13.1% to 14.4%, and the 65 to 74 cohort decreased from 9.9% to 9.1%.
-By 2041, demographic modeling suggests White Rock's age profile will change significantly.
-The 25 to 34 cohort is projected to grow by 44%, adding 331 residents to reach 1,087.
-The 5 to 14 group is expected to grow by 5%, with an increase of 36 residents.
+White Rock's median age is 37 years, which is significantly below the Rest of Qld average of 41 and essentially aligned with Australia's median age of 38.
+Compared to the Rest of Qld average, White Rock has a notably over-represented cohort of 25-34 year-olds at 14.4%, while those aged 55-64 are under-represented at 10.0%.
+According to the 2021 Census, the 25 to 34 age group has grown from 13.1% to 14.4% of White Rock's population.
+Conversely, the 65 to 74 cohort has declined from 9.9% to 9.1%.
+Demographic modeling suggests that White Rock's age profile will evolve significantly by 2041.
+The 25 to 34 cohort is projected to grow strongly at 44%, adding 331 residents to reach a total of 1,087.
+The 5 to 14 age group shows more modest growth at 5%, with an increase of 36 residents.